Call for Session Proposals

 1. Define the purpose, focus and overarching message of the proposed session.

 2. Identify five speakers/panelists who commit to attend the symposium if the session is approved.
-Speakers/panelists should represent a variety of affiliations, perspectives and expertise, as well as be demographically diverse.
+Speakers/panelists should represent a variety of affiliations, perspectives, and expertise.

 3. Use the Session Proposal Template (.doc) to create a session proposal.

-• Understand they must submit an abstract by Friday, October 13, 2023, if they are participating in a standard session.
+• Speakers understand they must submit an abstract by Friday, October 17, 2025, if they are participating in a standard session.

 Session Organizers Are Expected to: